nbitzz/rocontrol/lua_api_doc.md

 ```

 ## Server

+### ut.server:Eval(str)
+Runs eval() on the RoControl server. **It is recommended to either disable this function using config.json's api-disable, or wait for a way to add passwords to RoControl in the future.**

 ### YIELDS {data: {[key: string]: any}, headers:{[key: string]: any}, error:boolean} ut.server:Get(url)
 Uses the server to send a GET request.